user_caps - user-defined terminfo capability format

 Several terminals provide the ability to send distinct strings for combinations of modified special keys.
 There is no standard for what those keys can send.

-Since 1999, xterm(1) has supported shift
+Since 1999, xterm(1) has supported shift,

-modifiers which
+control, alt, and meta modifiers which

 produce distinct special-key strings.
 In a terminal description,

-has no special knowledge of the modifiers used.
+ncurses has no special knowledge of the modifiers used.

-Applications can use the naming convention
+Applications can use the naming convention established for

 xterm to find these special keys in the terminal